 Then use the Bantam Tools software’s built-in probing routines to locate your material’s position on the T-slot bed.
 Select the Material Offset Probing Routines button.
 You’ll have these options:

-- Automatic Stock Probing: This routine automatically locates the X, Y, and Z offset of your material from the Desktop CNC Milling Machine’s origin point (the front, left corner of the T-slot bed).
+- Automatic Stock Probing: This routine automatically locates the X, Y, and Z offset of your material from the Bantam Tools Milling Machine’s origin point (the front, left corner of the T-slot bed).
 Note that this routine can only be used with conductive materials.

 - Z-Only Stock Probing: This routine allows you to quickly probe the Z-height of your conductive material.